 Our goal is to actively reduce the environmental impacts of our supply chain and to improve both financial and social wellbeing.
 We expect our business partners to act responsibly and to comply with the requirements set forth in our Code of Conduct and Supplier Code of Conduct.
 We assess the performance of our business partners with supplier qualification and supplier audits.

-Our Supplier Code of Conduct includes the basic principles of conduct that everyone must follow.
+Our Supplier Codes of Conduct outlines the requirements for our suppliers and business partners.
 Our Code of Conduct is based on the ten principles of the UN Global Compact which is divided into four sections: business principles, human rights, labour standards and environment.

 We annually select suppliers for sustainability audits based on a risk assessment.
 If non-compliances are found, the supplier makes a plan for corrective actions and we monitor their implementation.
 The most common non-compliances identified in the audits are related to occupational safety, overtime working hours and remuneration.

-We use in our power, heat and steam production several fuels, like natural gas, coal and lignite, nuclear fuel or uranium, biomass and waste fuel.
+We use in our power, heat and steam production several fuels, like natural gas, coal and lignite, uranium, biomass and waste fuel.
 The most significant fuel used in our power production is natural gas.